Elevance Health: Quality of care

 In 2011, in the category of "Meeting National Standards of Care," California's state patient advocacy office gave Anthem a rating of 2 out of 4 stars.
 In 2014, it received 3 out of 4 stars in the same category.
+In 2022, twenty-one of Elevance Health's affiliated Medicaid plans earned accreditation for health equity from the National Committee for Quality Assurance (NCQA).

 Controversies

 Charitable donations

 In 2007, WellPoint pledged to spend $30 million over three years, through the company's charitable foundation, to help the uninsured.
 In March 2010, the Los Angeles Times reported that WellPoint's tax records and website showed that the company had given only $6.2 million by 2009.
 The company said that the foundation had indeed fulfilled its $30-million commitment by mid-2009, but refused to provide any financial details to support its claim.

-Illegal cancellations
+2007 DMHC Investigation

 In 2007, the California Department of Managed Health Care (DMHC) investigated Anthem's policies for revoking (rescinding) health care insurance policies.
 The DMHC randomly selected 90 instances where Anthem canceled the insurance of policy holders who had been diagnosed with costly or life-threatening illnesses, to find how many of these cancellations were legal.
 The agency concluded that all these cancellations were illegal.

 In July 2008, Anthem Blue Cross agreed to a settlement with the California Department of Managed Health Care; however in doing so, WellPoint did not officially admit liability.
 To resolve allegations of improper policy rescissions (cancellations), WellPoint paid $10 million and reinstated plans for 1,770 policy-holders who were affected by cancelled policies.
 The company also agreed to provide compensation for any medical debts incurred by these policy-holders.